awsdocs/aws-cloudformation-user-guide/doc_source/resource-import.md

   + An identifier property\.
 This is a resource property that can be used to identify each resource type\.
 For example, an `AWS::S3::Bucket` resource can be identified using its `BucketName`\.
   + An identifier value\.
 This is the target resource's actual property value\.
 For example, the actual value for the `BucketName` property might be `MyS3Bucket`\.

+**Note**
+AWS CloudFormation only supports one level of nesting using `resource import`\.
+This means that you can't import a stack into a child stack or import a stack that has children\.

 ## Resource import validation<a name="resource-import-validation"></a>

 During an import operation, CloudFormation performs the following validations\.